klindroo/react-calculator/README.md

 # React Calculator

-A simple calculator built with React
+A simple calculator built with React and Redux

 ## Develop